Breword/tmux/Getting-Started.md

 set -g status-left 'default #[fg=red] red #[fg=blue] blue'
 ~~~~

-Because this is long it is also necessary to also increase `status-left-length`
+Because this is long it is also necessary to also increase the
-option:
+`status-left-length` option:

 ~~~~
 set -g status-left-length 100